scalalandio/chimney/docs/docs/troubleshooting.md

 Since Ducktape is inspired by Chimney, there is a huge overlap in functionality.
 However, there are some differences:

- * Ducktape is developed only on Scala 3, while Chimney supports 2.12 and 2.13 as well
+ * Ducktape is developed only on Scala 3, while Chimney also supports Scala 2.13
  * Ducktape provides support to arbitrary effect `F[_]` through `Mode[F]` combined with 2 modes of derivation:
    `Mode.Accumulating[F]`  (aggregating errors from different fields, basically `Applicative`/`Parallel`) and `Mode.FailFast[F]` (terminating on the first error, basically `Monad`).
 Chimney supports one, dedicated and optimized